michaelmov/michaelmov.github.io/_posts/2018-06-09-jekyll-es6-workflow.markdown

 };
 ```

-This config file is very basic and simply compiles our `main.js` file into an ES5 bundle, names is `main-bundle.js` and places it in Jekyll's default `/assets/js` directory form which our javascript file will be served.
+This config file is very basic and simply compiles our `main.js` file into an ES5 bundle, names is `main-bundle.js` and places it in Jekyll's default `/assets/js` directory- from which our javascript file will be served.

 ### Update package.json
-The last step of this process, is to let Jekyll's local dev server know when javascript is changes so that it can automatically reload the page during development.
-To achieve this, we first have to fire up Webpack and then simultaneously start Jekyll server with live reload.
+The last step of this process is to let Jekyll's local dev server know when our JavaScript files change so that it can automatically reload the page during development.
+To achieve this, we first have to start Webpack and then simultaneously fire up the Jekyll server with livereload.
 We can do this with the following command:

 ``` bash
 ./node_modules/.bin/webpack --watch | bundle exec jekyll serve --livereload --incremental
 ```

-As you see, that is a long command to have to remember and type in every single time we want to run our site locally, so to make our life easier, we will add it to our `package.json` scripts like so that we can simply start our local dev server with `npm start`
+As you see, this is a long command to have to remember and type out every single time we want to run our site locally, so to make our life easier, we will add it to our `package.json` scripts so that we can simply start our local dev server with `npm start`

 package.json:
 ``` javascript